EduOporto/Top30_Football_Leagues_Data_Scrapper/README.md

 The use is as simple as running the 'Top30 Leagues Data.py' python program and choose between an automatic update of all the data or a specific choice between the standings or the top scorers, assistants or goalkeepers, depending on your needs.

-All the data will be atomatically downloaded and saved on .xlsx format, in the different sub-folders of the 'Saved Dataframes' folder.
+All the data will be atomatically downloaded and saved on .xlsx format, in the 'Saved Dataframes' folder.

 All the datasets are scrapped and downloaded from https://www.soccerstats.com/ and https://www.transfermarkt.com/